An automated check suite

 Parts clip into each other.
 BOMs drift from geometry.
 A motor mount ends up 600 mm from the motor.
 Engineers catch these by eye — if they catch them at all.
 There is no pytest for CAD.

 CADCLAW validates STEP assemblies through a chain of automated gates.
-The harness passes only if every gate passes.
+A harness run passes only when every configured check passes.

 Inventory